keithedgefield/horizon/linguine/README.md

  +--------+          +-----+            +-----+            +-----+            +-------------+
 ```

-Where:
-* AST: represents source code syntax tree.
-(Abstract Syntax Tree)
-* HIR: represents a structured list of statements, which is suitable for optimizations.
-* LIR: is a linear list of runnable instructions, also called `bytecode`.
+The Linguine compiler first transforms source code into an AST
+(abstract syntax tree)—a data structure optimized for program
+parsing.

+The AST is then converted to HIR (high-level intermediate
+representation), which is better suited for optimization.
+Future
+versions will implement additional optimizers.

+Next, the HIR is transformed into LIR (low-level intermediate
+representation), also known as "bytecode"—a byte sequence designed
+for interpretation.

+Finally, the JIT compiler translates this LIR into native code.